Welcome to the Skelsmergh and Scalthwaiterigg Parish Council website, where you will find a wealth of useful and

 These announcements are listed in order of posting, so that the most recent is at the top.

-1 August 2018: B4RN fibre broadband is coming to Skelsmergh & Scalthwaiterigg.
+Ongoing: B4RN fibre broadband is coming to Skelsmergh & Scalthwaiterigg.
 B4RN's

 remit is to bring ultra-fast broadband to rural communities such as ours, which have thus far had very limited access to